 The next Council of Members' meeting will take place in Cascais on the 24th and 25th of November 2017.

-DBYNIn this blog is Don Bosco Youth-Net collects and publishes its news, VLOGS, policy statements and other information linked to our advocacy work.
+DBYNIn this blog, Don Bosco Youth-Net collects and publishes its news, VLOGS, policy statements and other information linked to our advocacy work.
 Categories

 All